RegardsOss/RegardsOss.github.io/website/docs/setup/deprecated/izpack.md

 Input selection:
 ```

-If you have correctly followed the [Configuration guide](/getting-started/configuration/#section=getting-started), you can select the Enhanced security mode.
+If you have correctly followed the [Configuration guide], you can select the Enhanced security mode.
 If you don't, just pass to the next section.

 REGARDS needs to know which users and groups you have setup on your system.
 You can just accept default values.